SudhakarAnemu/AI-DS-ML-DL-/DevOps/Nginx/Udemy/BeginnerToAdvanced/BegnnrToAdvncd.md

 ### Cache Control Header

-Banging, Finance, Share market - we should not maintain cache.
+Banking, Finance, Share market - we should not maintain cache.

-do not sotre any kind of cache at all
+do not store any kind of cache at all

 store the cache, but verify with webserver whether file is modified

 store the cache for 24 hours.

 Example : Cache-Control of google.co.in